 FED SHORTLIST: Anticipation is building for President Donald Trump’s decision on who should lead the Federal Reserve once Chair Janet Yellen’s term expires in February.
 His choice is expected before he leaves for an Asia trip on Nov.
 3. In a TV interview, he praised Yellen but also acknowledged his conflicting desire to make his own mark.
 Among the four other candidates, Trump’s top economic adviser Gary Cohn is now seen as out of the running.

 ASIAN SCORECARD: Japan’s benchmark Nikkei 225 index edged 0.2 percent higher to close at 21,739.78 while South Korea’s Kospi dipped 0.5 percent to 2,480.63.
 Hong Kong’s Hang Seng slipped 0.4 percent to 28,202.38 but the Shanghai Composite in mainland China added 0.3 percent to 3,407.57.
 Australia’s S&P/ASX 200 gained 0.2 percent to 5,916.30.
 Taiwan’s benchmark fell while Southeast Asian indexes were mixed.

 CURRENCIES: The euro fell on the ECB’s announcement, a sign that investors find it will allow rates to be low for longer than they had expected.
 It fell to $1.1744 from $1.1813 the day before.
 The dollar slipped to 113.67 yen from 113.75 yen.

-ENERGY: Benchmark U.S. crude oil rose 24 cents to $51.03 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil futures fell.
+Benchmark U.S. crude gained 4 cents to $52.22 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract lost 29 cents to settle at $52.18 a barrel on Wednesday.
 Brent crude, used to price international oils, sank 9 cents to $58.35 per barrel in London.